itinstructor/enviroplusweb/README.md

   Once done, you can reboot your Raspberry Pi and the old readings will appear in your graphs.

-- ### I got an error related with 'adau7002' while running Enviroplusweb

-  When I connect a display via HDMI to the Raspberry Pi Zero W, this error shows in the terminal:
-  `ValueError: No input device matching 'adau7002'`
-  Simply disconnecting the HDMI cable solves the problem.

-  Another case where this error occurs, is after a reboot at application launch (no display connected).
-  It seems that the library that manages the audio is not very reliable.
-There is a [thread](https://github.com/pimoroni/enviroplus-python/issues/11) about this issue that is still open.
-  At the moment the quickest solution is to reboot your Raspberry Pi again.

 - ### Raspberry Pi is running other services at localhost

   You can change the port to avoid any conflict with other applications.
 In that case edit the file `config.py` and find this line: